FullScreenShenanigans/Documentation/Development.md

 ### `src` and `test`

-The `tsconfig.json` for files under `/src` is located in the root of the project, but a different one exists at `/test/tsconfig.json` for test files.
+The root `/tsconfig.json` is used for files under `/src`.
+A different one exists at `/test/tsconfig.json` for test files.
-The two directories have separate build steps and will both output compiled files next to their source equivalents.
+The two directories will both output compiled files next to their source equivalents and have separate build steps.

+### Testing

 You can run tests using `gulp test` or by opening `/test/index.html` in a browser.
+If you add, remove, or rename a test file, you'll need to run `gulp setup` to re-initialize the test harness.

 See the [`gulp-shenanigans` documentation](https://github.com/FullScreenShenanigans/gulp-shenanigans/blob/master/README.md#builds) for details on how to build, test, and run individual projects.